Run PWM regression on a sample of the data

 - motif_num

 Number of motifs to infer.
-When
+If > 1, dispatches to

 fraction of the dataset to sample.
 When